Best places to buy blue light glasses

 Many retailers offer a variety of computer glasses, in both prescription and non-prescription lenses.
 So, if you don’t need vision correction, or if you typically wear contacts, you can still take advantage of the benefits.

-Because they have been known to accommodate personal vision needs and preferences, we’ve ranked the following as the best places to buy glasses to block blue light:
+Because they have been known to accommodate personal vision needs and preferences, we’ve ranked the following as the best places to buy glasses to filter blue light:

-Online retailer EyeBuyDirect offers blue light protection in two different types of lenses: EBDBlue Plus and SightRelax.
+Online retailer EyeBuyDirect offers blue light glasses with two different types of lenses: EBDBlue Plus and SightRelax.
 What’s the difference?
 Both lenses share six benefits, including a water-resistant coating, anti-glare coating and of course, the sought-after blue light filter — just to name a few.

 However, the SightRelax lenses also provide the wearer with a reading enhancement, which is ideal for tasks that involve reading a monitor, answering emails, scrolling through social media or reading an eBook.

 Not only is Coastal affordable, the company donates a pair of glasses for each one purchased — adding even more value to your frames.
-But the benefits don’t stop there; Coastal offers hundreds of frames with blue light blocking capability.
+But the benefits don’t stop there; Coastal offers hundreds of frames with blue light filtering capabilities.

 Coastal offers several features to assure you select the right frame and fit before buying, including a virtual try-on, as well as a live chat feature where representatives can answer questions before, during or after a purchase.